JBrigden/furemtest/src/pages/index.md

       quis lorem malesuada luctus.
     bg: gray
     featureslist:
-      - title: The Best Feature of Your Services
+      - title: Creating a brand story.
         content: >-
           We want to tell your brand’s story with quality content that will help you inspire.
 That means we must set an example.